 From the basics like property analysis to advanced real estate marketing tactics, Mark’s InvestFourMore blog covers it all.
 It’s been around for years and remains relevant as one of the best real estate blogs on the web.

-And when you get sick of looking at your computer screen to learn real estate, pick up one of Mark’s eight books on real estate investing, succeeding as a real estate agent, and personal development.
+And when you get sick of looking at your computer screen to learn real estate, pick up one of Mark’s eight books on real estate investing, succeeding in the real estate business, and personal development.
 Mark offers clear, practical advice and educational resources for rental property owners, house flippers, and brokerage real estate advisors alike.

 2. List with Clever